Pure workplace culture with the help of Jostle

-Over the past three years, Pure’s leadership and a team of brand ambassadors have maintained a diligent, aligned approach.
-They’ve kept their people-focused culture strong, while encouraging consistent and engaging internal communications across the organization’s multiple sites using their Jostle® intranet.
-Their efforts have paid off, as Pure’s culture is stronger than ever with engagement rates of over 90%, year after year.
+Over the past years, Pure’s leadership and a team of brand ambassadors have maintained a diligent, aligned approach.
+They’ve kept their people-focused culture strong while encouraging consistent and engaging internal communications across the organization’s multiple sites using their Jostle platform.
+Their efforts have paid off, as Pure’s culture is stronger than ever with participation rates of over 90%, year after year.
 Pure has also been recognized with two Jostle Awards for their inspiring work around building their culture and transforming their organization, one person at a time.

 A different approach to recruiting

 Pure strives to maintain a workplace environment where people feel connected and as valued parts of a larger team.
 They want employees to feel like they’re in a place where they can work efficiently while also having fun.
 With its vibrant culture and progressive values, Pure’s workforce dynamic is more relationship-driven than that of a typical recruitment company, but no less committed to positive outcomes for their clients and candidates.

 When Pure was first founded, communication was very simple and straightforward in the then small organization.
 Ensuring that the team was embracing their corporate values and working in positive partnerships with clients was simple because, as a smaller company, everyone was connected naturally and shared the same approach.
 Regular communication via email was easy to do and regular face-to-face meetings in their single office were straightforward.